Tap to Togetherness

 Sessions are offered through a local Parents as Teachers program and K-State Research and Extension.
 Both of these organizations specialize in designing and disseminating better health and nutrition practices and are providing a network crucial to delivering and sustaining the program and maintaining the health of families and the development of children.

-Julie L. Pentz — Tap To Togetherness Dance Director and Founder
+Julie L. Pentz — Tap To Togetherness Across Populations Program Founder and Director

 Janice Schroeder — Parents as Teachers Liaison